-The UC actively participated in the revitalization of the Lafitte Greenway by assisting in successful grantseeking from sources including the Greater New Orleans Foundation, the Kresge Foundation, the Hash House Harriers, Merrell Shoes, and the Coca Cola Foundation.
+The UC actively participated in the revitalization of the Lafitte Greenway in partnership with the University of Missouri- Kansas City’s Department of Architecture, Urban Planning and Design and later, the Rails-to-Trails Conservancy (RTC).
+The UC supported early efforts by securing funding from sources including the Greater New Orleans Foundation, the Hash House Harriers, Massey’s Professional Outfitters, Merrell Shoes, and through the RTC, from the Kresge Foundation and the Coca Cola Foundation.

 As part of our outreach and awareness raising efforts, the UC conceived of a series of identifying structures or “kiosks” along the route of the future Greenway to serve as visual cues to the public of the planned greenway and provide information to the public about the greenway’s history and upcoming public meetings.
 We contracted with a design team, identified and secured funding sources and building materials, and managed volunteer builds along the Greenway.